 We assess the quality of the picture in daylight, dim and dark conditions.
 Many video-enabled baby monitors have an infrared feature that allows you to see baby in the dark, albeit at high contrast and in black and white.

 Monitors that don't have this feature, such as ones which use your phone/tablet, will score zero for visibility in the dark.

 If the baby monitor does not include a monitor, we assess quality on a smartphone/tablet.
 Note some models only connect to a smartphone/tablet.

 Ease of use

 We take a number of aspects into account when assessing ease of use, and we rate both the parent (carer) unit and the baby unit (which is kept in the nursery).
 Our assessments include:

-- Handling, positioning and adjusting the settings
+- handling, positioning and adjusting the settings (cameras and viewing device)

-- Whether the parent and baby units are adequately sized, intuitive to use and suitably-sized
+- whether the parent and baby units are adequately sized, intuitive to use and suitably-sized.